 - Arrange for criminal background checks and maintain documentation for any applicant for employment, contractor, volunteer and other person who will provide services to the residents prior to that person working at the facility.
 If the results of any criminal background check reveal that the potential employee, volunteer or contractor was convicted of any offenses against a child/youth or an elderly or disabled person, the provider must not hire and/or must terminate the employment (or contract) of such individual.
 The provider must not hire an individual with a record as a sex offender nor permit these individuals to work for the provider as a subcontractor.
 Criminal background checks must be performed as required by R.S.
 40:1203 et seq., and in accordance with R.S.
 15:587 et seq.
 Criminal background checks performed over 30 days prior to the date of employment will not be accepted as meeting this requirement; - The PRTF is also restricted from knowingly employing and/or contracting with a person who has a finding placed on the Louisiana State Nurse Aide Registry or the Louisiana Direct Service Worker Registry; - Arrange for and maintain documentation that all persons, prior to employment, are free from tuberculosis (TB) in a communicable state via skin testing (or chest exam if recommended by physician) to reduce the risk of such infections in recipients and staff.
-Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - Establish and maintain written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
-(See Appendix D of this manual chapter); - Maintain documentation that all direct care staff, who are required to complete First Aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within 90 days of hire, which must be renewed within a time period recommended by the AHA.
-(See Appendix D of this manual chapter); and
+Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement;

-CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.2: RESIDENTIAL SERVICESPAGE(S) 28
+CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.2: RESIDENTIAL SERVICESPAGE(S) 27